 Another rpoint of contact:

 "I always hated phenomenalism and felt trapped by it.
-I couldn't see
+I couldn't see my way

 out of it but I didn't believe it."